lokesh-chaudhary8077/Codetech-internship/README.md

 This internship provided hands-on experience in Java programming and software development.
 The tasks completed during the internship include project assignments, code reviews, and collaborative development efforts.

+## Overview
+## TASK1
+The BasicCalculator is a simple Java program that performs basic arithmetic operations (Addition, Subtraction, Multiplication, and Division) based on user input.
+The program prompts the user to input two numbers and then select an operation to perform on these numbers

 ## Project Structure

 The repository is organized into the following sections: